 By Rail.
 Vashi railway station is the nearest station to reach the food festival venue.
 Trains from all parts of the country arrive here hence one does not need to worry about train connectivity from any part of India.
 From the station, one can take a taxi, an auto-rickshaw, or a bus to reach the venue.

-If you are coming from Delhi then you may consider traveling by Mumbai Rajdhani, Paschim Express, or Swaraj Express, from Kolkata by Gitanjali Express, or HWH CSTM Duronto and from Bengaluru by Mumbai Express, Udyan Express, or Chalukya Express.
+If you are coming from Delhi then you may consider travelling by Mumbai Rajdhani, Paschim Express, or Swaraj Express, from Kolkata by Gitanjali Express, or HWH CSTM Duronto and from Bengaluru by Mumbai Express, Udyan Express, or Chalukya Express.

 By Air.
 Chatrapati Shivaji International Airport is the nearest airport to reach Navi Mumbai.
 Flights from all metro cities of India like Delhi, Kolkata, and Bengaluru, arrive here.
 After checking out from the airport one can take the locally available transport such as a taxi, a bus or an auto-rickshaw to reach the venue.